Best Travel Insurance for Families

 Travelex's Travel Select plan combines strong coverage with transparent pricing.
 Kids under 17 travel free when with a parent, and you'll see the savings immediately in your quote.

-Its $1 million medical-evacuation coverage protects families during international vacations.
-If your child needs specialized care unavailable at your destination, Travelex covers the cost of transport to the nearest appropriate facility, or even back home if medically necessary.
+Travelex includes $1 million in medical-evacuation coverage for international trips.
+If your child needs specialized care unavailable at your destination, Travelex pays to transport them to the nearest appropriate facility or home if medically necessary.

-Ideal for: Families with younger children seeking broad protection and free child coverage.
+Best for: Families with younger children seeking broad protection and free child coverage

 Company Image